LazaUK/AOAI-ReproducibleOutput-SDKv1/README.md

 4. All the other parameters (like "**temperature**", "**messages**", etc.) in the Chat Completions API call should also stay the same.

 ## Scenario 1: Testing without seed
-1. To test the model's behaviour when temperature is above 0, we create a simple lits with 2 identical prompts:
+1. To test the model's behaviour when temperature is above 0, we create a simple list with 2 identical prompts:
 ``` JSON
 [
     "Create a story about red panda.",